enarx/spdx/README.md

 ## Usage

 Include the action as part of a workflow that performs a checkout.
-You'll also need to provide the required inputs:
+You'll also need to provide input:

-- `extensions`: Extensions to verify SPDX headers for.
-Provide a comma-separated list.
-For example: `rs, py`
-- `license`: The SPDX license ID to check for.
-Example: `Apache-2.0`
+- `licenses`: Extensions and valid SPDX headers for them.
+Provide a dictionary, with file types as the keys and accepted SPDX IDs in a list as the values.

 Here's an example: